Parallel Quantum Algorithm for Hamiltonian Simulation: Applications

 where $n$ represents the number of spin orbitals, $h_{pq}, h_{pqrs}$ are one-electron and two-electron integrals, and $a_p^\dagger, a_p$ are fermionic creation and annihilation operators satisfying the relations

-As in the ``database'' algorithm~\cite{BBKWLA16}, we assume that these $b$-bit precise $h_{pq}$ and $h_{pqrs}$ are precomputed and stored in a database; for example, an $O\parens*{(nb)^4}$-size quantum-read/classical-write RAM (QCRAM), to which one quantum access can be performed by $O\parens*{\log \parens*{nb}}$-depth and $O\parens*{(nb)^4}$-size of gates.
+As in the ``database'' algorithm~\cite{BBKWLA16}, we assume that these $b$-bit precise $h_{pq}$ and $h_{pqrs}$ are precomputed and stored in a database; for example, an $O\parens*{(nb)^4}$-size quantum-read/classical-write RAM (QCRAM), to which one quantum access can be done by an $O\parens*{\log \parens*{nb}}$-depth and $O\parens*{(nb)^4}$-size quantum circuit.

 One can apply Jordan-Wigner transformation to the creation and annihilation operators $a_p^\dagger,a_p$ to obtain Hamiltonians acting on qubits:

 for $p\in [n]$, where as usual the subscript of a Pauli matrix indicates the qubit it acts on.
 Note that each resulting qubit Hamiltonian in \eqref{eq:creation to qubit} and \eqref{eq:annihilation to qubit} is a sum of two tensor products of Pauli matrices, hence by splitting them and applying the transformation to \eqref{eq:chemistry fermion} we obtain $H$ as a Pauli sum on $n$ qubits: